Roman J. Israel, Esq.: Music

-James Newton Howard composed the film's music, as he previously worked with Gilroy in Nightcrawler.
-The score is now released at Sony Classical.
+James Newton Howard composed the film's music, as he previously worked with Gilroy on Nightcrawler.
+The score was released by Sony Classical.

+Track listing

 Release

 The film had its world premiere at the Toronto International Film Festival on September 10, 2017, before its commercial release on November 17, 2017, initially limited, by Sony Pictures Releasing.
 Following its festival premiere, the film was re-edited to tighten its pacing, with a dozen minutes (including one whole subplot) being shaved off the final runtime, and a key scene regarding Colin Farrell's character being shifted from the third act to earlier in the film.

 Reception

 Box office

 Roman J. Israel, Esq. grossed $12 million in the United States and Canada, and $1.1 million in other territories, for a worldwide total of $13 million.

-Released alongside Justice League, The Star and Wonder on November 17, 2017.
+In the United States and Canada, Roman J. Israel, Esq. was released alongside Justice League, The Star, and Wonder on November 17, 2017.
 The film grossed $61,999 from four theaters in its limited opening weekend, for a per-venue average of $15,500.
 It then expanded to 1,648 theaters the following Wednesday, alongside the openings of Coco and The Man Who Invented Christmas.
 It went on to gross at $4.5 million over the three-day weekend (and $6.2 million over the five), finishing 9th at the box office.
 It fell 57% in its second weekend to $1.9 million.